Plumbers directory

 Make sure you ask questions, and continue to do so until you are comfortable that you fully understand what is entailed in order to complete your job and why.

 Do not enter into an agreement for works unless you fully understand the scope of those works and the cost.
 If a plumber is unhappy to explain simply walk away.
+You do not want to be informed of add-ons as the job progresses unless they are genuine.

 Get a price for the finished job.
 Do not agree to 'day rates'.
 If a workman is paid by the day there is no urgency to finish the job - meanwhile you pay for each day the job lasts.
 A good tradesperson will know how long a job should take to complete.
 Don't accept any excuses to deviate from this advice.